 Welcome

-Welcome Applicants to the Class of 2029!
+Welcome Applicants to the Class of 2030!

 The Admissions Welcoming Committee (AWC) is dedicated to providing the same warm and inviting atmosphere to prospective students, alumni, and visitors as we do our friends here in the Gator nation.
 Through collaborative efforts and teamwork, the AWC aims to enrich the community of the University of Florida College of Medicine by supporting and enhancing the establishment of student connections.
-AWC welcomes the leadership and diversity of backgrounds, interests, experiences, and ideas of its members, which is essential for showcasing the aspects of the University of Florida College of Medicine that allow this community to flourish.
+AWC welcomes leadership emanating from the full range of backgrounds, interests, experiences, and ideas of its members, which is essential for showcasing the aspects of the University of Florida College of Medicine that allow this community to flourish.
 With this in mind, AWC provides a platform for students to share their medical school experience, as well as what it means to be a Gator Doc, to all those who may find themselves in the Swamp.

 As your big day approaches, we along with the rest of the committee would like to welcome you wholeheartedly.
 Congratulations on all you have accomplished thus far, now please allow us to show and share with you our UFCOM family.